kolypto/campbell-biology/chapters/01-Evolution.md

 #### Case Study: Coat Coloration in Mouse Populations
 Two populations of mice that belong to the same species:

-* The beath mouse lives along the Florida seashore with brilliant sand dunes
+* The beach mouse lives along the Florida seashore with brilliant sand dunes
 * The inland mouse lives on darker soil

 ![Mice](img/01/mouse-fur-coloring-photos.png)